isaacrankin/launch/README.md

 ###Notes

 - Sourcemaps with SASS map back to the original styles directory, so if your web root is `dist` sourcemaps won't work properly.
-This shouldn't be a problem for development.